hunterloftis/nko-quickstart/readme.md

 # Creating your NKO app

-First, give this quick start a name:
+First, give your app a name and pull the quick start code:

 ```
 $ git init my-nko-idea